- Your own instrument (except for cello, violin and viola students who have arranged rentals in advance) Pianos are provided.

 - Your own instrument specific equipment such as seat cushions, foot rest, bow, rosin, shoulder rest, rock stop, strings for guitarists, etc. the newest edition of your specific Suzuki book

 - a notebook to all classes

-Except for pianists, each teacher should bring a music stand (labeled with your name) to the Institute.
+Except for pianists, each student needs to bring a music stand (labeled with student’s name) to the Institute.